Fee payment assistance

 - be enrolled in an undergraduate or postgraduate course of study at Deakin University

-- have already successfully completed at least one year, or 8 credit points (1 EFTSL) as a Commonwealth Supported student (on HECS) that counts towards your course of study at Deakin University
+- have already successfully completed at least 8 credit points (1 EFTSL) as a Commonwealth Supported student (on HECS) that counts towards the same course of study the overseas study counts towards at Deakin University

 - have at least 1 credit point (0.125 EFTSL) of study to complete in your course on completion of your overseas study

 - be enrolled full-time (i.e. enrolled in units amounting to at least 75% of a full-time load) in an approved study program and will be undertaking that study outside Australia